cofacts/rumors-ai-bert/README.md

 1. Go to CPU_host directory

-2. Use command 'docker-compose up --build'
+2. Use command `docker-compose up --build`

 3. There you go!